wilsonliaows/docs/developing-connectors/sdk/error-handling.md

 *If this XML-to-hash conversion is unfamiliar to you, refer to the documentation on [XML format](/developing-connectors/sdk/data-format/xml-format.md) for more information.*

-Hence, it is important to be able to validate response and raise an error when one is present.
-By default, the SDK framework will only raise errors when the HTTP response code indicates an error, such "errors" will be missed.
+By default, the SDK framework will only raise errors when the HTTP response code indicates an error.
+Hence, it is important to validate all responses and raise an error if one is present in the response body.

-There are 2 ways you catch these errors.
+There are 2 ways you can catch these errors.
 The first method is to use [detect_on](/developing-connectors/sdk/authentication/custom-authentication.md#detect-on) in the `connection` definition.
+This is a connector-wide method to catch errors; It applies to all actions and triggers.
+Furthermore, this method will raise errors with a standard message format that cannot be customized.

 The alternative is to handle these errors in the [after_response](/developing-connectors/sdk/request.md#after_response) method.
 This method can be used together with `error()` to validate the contents of a HTTP response and raise custom errors.
+This method applies to individual action/trigger.
+Hence the condition(s) used to detect an error can be customized to each request.
+Additionally, the error message can be changed to suit each action/trigger.

 Going back to our example of a business logic error in Sage Intacct, we can use the `after_response` method to check the contents of the response body before deciding to return the body as a successful request output or to raise an error with a custom message.